SkylineCommunications/dataminer-docs/connector-help/connector_help/Tredess Redundant Clock Reference.md

 The pages **Synchronization Modules**, **PTP Slaves**, **OCXO**, **GNSS Receivers**, **GNSS Antenna Jamming**, **Constellations**, **Satellites** and **Satellites Details** all contain information about the synchronization modules.

-The **Switching** pageallows you to configure the settings for switching between the two synchronization modules.
+The **Switching** page allows you to configure the settings for switching between the two synchronization modules.

 The **Status** page contains a list of alarms used by the device itself.